1. What categories of data does COCO keep about me?*

 COCO collects data through the following media:

-- Online forms, if you register for an event (currently via Enthuse and Charity Challenges).
+Online forms, if you register for an event (currently via Beacon and Charity Challenges).

 4. Why is it being collected?